CMPSC-301-Allegheny-College-Spring-2023/lab04/README.md

 ##  Instructions

-* Complete the questions (see comments) in the File `src/code.r`.
+* Part 1, Complete the questions (see comments) in the File `src/code.r`.
 Remove the `ToDo`'s in the file as you complete questions and submit your work.

-* In addition, you will be completing questions from the textbook.
+* Part 2, you will be completing questions from the textbook.
 These questions are to be completed in the File `src/code.r`.

     + [3.3.1 Exercises](https://r4ds.had.co.nz/data-visualisation.html#exercises-1)
     + [3.5.1 Exercises](https://r4ds.had.co.nz/data-visualisation.html#exercises-2)